SGSVertigo/vertigo-instructions/vertigo_blog.md

 Mathworks have been very helpful and offered a free licence for a standalone machine to accompany each Vertigo.
 This will give an invaluable start to those schools looking forward to analysing results of their own.
 The laptop/ vertigo packages are being prepared as I type.

-Therefore, this month then I will focus on one of IRIS’ less obvious goals – “To Enrich teachers’ careers” I have been teaching Physics for 20 years.
+Therefore, this month then I will focus on one of IRIS’ less obvious goals – “To Enrich teachers’ careers”.

+I have been teaching Physics for 20 years.
 In that time, I have become very familiar with the A-level specification and the kind of questions bright, enthusiastic pupils might ask.
 I am keenly aware of the sticking points they have in moving from a point of 'cognitive confusion' to understanding, but I had completely forgotten what it felt like.
 I’ve relearnt it.
 And what’s more, I found it far more enjoyable than I ever did when I was younger.

 My journey this last month has taken me on a tour of quaternions and rotating frames of reference.
 Vertigo was not kicking out the data we needed but everyone in the team knew it was hidden on the SD card somewhere.
 That data mining and analysis was difficult but it was also fun.
 And, when I finally found the solution, deeply rewarding.